 Our Ichthyologist Team

-Evaluating fish populations in streams and rivers has been a major component of EnviroScience’s projects since 1994.
+Performing fish surveys in streams and rivers has been a major component of EnviroScience’s projects since 1994.
 We have sampled over 4,000 locations across the United States, as far east as Cape Cod, Massachusetts, and as far south as Alabama.
 We have the capabilities to sample any size body of water using electrofishing equipment, seines, hoop nets, trap nets, trawls and gill nets.
 Furthermore, our team has over 75 years of combined experience with fishery data analysis, providing comprehensive, in-house, tailored services to our clients, including:

 - Fishery evaluation – fish survey followed by a detailed report containing comprehensive data analysis, imagery generation, and management recommendations where applicable